 A verbal or written agreement between parties isn’t legally binding unless it’s:

-When dividing property, the Family Law system applies a 5-step process to assess what's fair.
+When dividing property in Australia, the Family Law system applies a 5-step process to assess what’s fair.
 Here’s how we guide you through it:

 Step 1: Is it just and equitable to adjust property interests?